 The Wall Street Journal’s recent honoring of small businesses and entrepreneurs brought up some ideas that any start-up or small business owner can implement.
-You don’t need to be an honoree in order to adopt the innovation techniques used by the winners’ companies, especially in the economic downturn.
+You don’t need to be an honoree in order to adopt these entrepreneur tips and innovation techniques used by the winners’ companies, especially in the economic downturn.
 Many of the entrepreneurship lessons that can be taken from the winning business philosophies are applicable for founders and CEOs of organizations across verticals, ideals such as:

 - Offering your customers what they can afford;